 The IMO's International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), 1978 was the first internationally-agreed Convention to address the issue of minimum standards of competence for seafarers.
 In 1995 the STCW Convention was completely revised and updated to clarify the standards of competence required and provide effective mechanisms for enforcement of its provisions.

 A comprehensive review of the STCW Convention and the STCW Code commenced in January 2006, and culminated in a Conference of Parties to the STCW Convention which was held in Manila, Philippines from 21 to 25 June 2010, that adopted a significant number of amendments to the STCW Convention and STCW Code.
-These amendments, now referred to as the Manila amendments, that will provide enhanced standards of training for seafarers now and for years to come, will enter into force on 1 January 2012.
+These amendments, now referred to as the Manila amendments, that will provide enhanced standards of training for seafarers now and for years to come, entered into force on 1 January 2012.

 In 1997, IMO adopted a resolution setting out its vision, principles and goals for the human element.
 The human element is a complex multi-dimensional issue that affects maritime safety, security and marine environmental protection involving the entire spectrum of human activities performed by ships' crews, shore based management, regulatory bodies and others.
 All need to co-operate to address human element issues effectively.

 Since the 1980s IMO has increasingly addressed the people involved in shipping in its work.
 In 1989, IMO adopted Guidelines on management for the safe operation of ships and for pollution prevention - the forerunner of what became the International Safety Management (ISM) Code which was made mandatory through the International Convention for the Safety of Life at Sea, 1974 (SOLAS).